DCAG/Sanitization/docs/reference/functions/Invoke-FileRedaction.md

 ## NOTES

-Invoke-RedactionRule creates 2 files in the same location of the input file, the redacted file with "-Sanitized.txt" suffix and the convertion table csv file with "-ConvertionTable.csv" suffix.
+Invoke-RedactionRule creates 2 files in the same location of the input file.
+The redacted file with "-Sanitized.txt" suffix and the convertion table csv file with "-ConvertionTable.csv" suffix.
 By default all strings in the files are processed with Invoke-Redaction with the -Consistent parameter.

 ## RELATED LINKS